Kalush, Ukraine: History

 In the Second Polish Republic, Kalush/Kalusz was the seat of a county in Stanislawow Voivodeship.
 Its population was 15,000, almost equal proportions of Poles, Ukrainians and Jews.
 Following the 1939 Invasion of Poland, the town was annexed by the Soviet Union.
 Occupied by the Third Reich from 2 July 1941 until 30 July 1944, it returned to the Soviet Union in 1944.
 During World War II the residents of the city witnessed many ethnocides.
-In 1940, the Soviets forced inhabitants of Kalush to leave the town and forcefully moved them to Siberia, many of whom were people of various nationalities: Poles, Ukrainians and others.
-Then, in late 1941 and 1942, majority of Kalush's Jewish inhabitants were murdered by the Germans.
+In 1940, the Soviets forced inhabitants of Kalush to leave the town and forcefully moved them to Siberia, many of whom were people of various nationalities: Poles, Ukrainians, and others.
+Then, in late 1941 and 1942, the majority of Kalush's Jewish inhabitants were murdered by the Germans.
 Since the 16th century, a Jewish community had flourished in the city and at times constituted a majority of its population; however, in 1941, while under Nazi control, that community was virtually eliminated.
 Polish Home Army (AK) was active in the town and its area.
 The town itself was captured by the AK in mid-July 1944, during the Operation Tempest.
 In 1945, Polish residents of Kalush were expelled to the Recovered Territories.

 On March 20, 1972, the city of Kalush became a city of regional importance.

 Recently several renovations have taken place of several local temples such as the Temple of All Saints of the Ukrainian Orthodox Church (Kyiv Patriarchate), the Catholic Saint Valentine Church, and the Ukrainian Greek-Catholic Church of Saint Nicholas.
+Kalush residents presented a bust of Taras Shevchenko to Simferopol and erected the first monument to Kobzar on Crimean soil on August 21, 1997.
+A monument to Shevchenko was also presented to the city of Novohrodivka, Donetsk region, in honor of the 10th anniversary of Ukraine's independence.